iawong/databank/README.md

 # databank

-This app is starting as a spendings tracker for myself to learn more about android development.
+This app is an expenses tracker for myself to learn more about android development.